AckerlyXu/heima/articles/app-service-mobile/app-service-mobile-migrating-from-mobile-services.md

 You can update multiple app settings at the same time.

+> [!TIP]
-> [AZURE.TIP]  There are two Application Settings with the same value.
+>  There are two Application Settings with the same value.
 For example, you may see _ApplicationKey_ and
 > _MS\_ApplicationKey_.
 Update both application settings at the same time.

 ### <a name="authentication"></a>Authentication